 That’s why it’s important for investors to get a good look under the hood before they buy individual stocks or funds.
 Understanding exactly how a company is run or how a fund is managed can help investors decide whether it is a good fit for them.

 Additionally, regular check-ins can help investors keep tabs on investments.
+An app that tracks all your finances, like the SoFi app, may be helpful with this.
 If after a lengthy period of time an investment seems to be a poor fit, investors may want to consider swapping it out for something that is more in line with their investment plan and goals.

 Who Is Buy and Hold Good For?

 Successful financial plans are built with an investor’s goals, time horizon, and risk tolerance in mind.
-A buy and hold strategy works best for investors that have long time horizons.
+When considering short-term vs. long-term investments, a buy and hold strategy works best for investors that have long time horizons.

-This may mean they have large long-term goals like saving for their kid’s education or their own retirement.
+This may mean they have large long-term goals like saving for their child’s education or their own retirement.

 The long time horizon gives investors the chance to ride out short-term market volatility while capitalizing on whatever long-term gains their portfolio makes.